 Ruby Lal

-Los Angeles Times Finalist and Emory University Professor of South Asian History, Ruby Lal is the author, most recently, of VAGABOND PRINCESS: The Great Adventures of Gulbadan (Yale University Press, February 2024).
-Selected as one of the most anticipated non-fiction books by Ms. Magazine, and by History Today, Vagabond Princess is longlisted for the Cundill History Prize, and has been lauded by the BBC, NPR, The Hindu, Times Literary Supplement, The Literary Magazine, The Vogue, The Wall Street Journal and numerous other national and international journals, magazines and newspapers in the USA, UK, Europe and India.
+Elected 2027 Kluge Chair in Countries and Cultures of the South at the Library of Congress, Ruby Lal is an award-winning historian of India and professor of South Asian history at Emory University.
+Her works restore erased female figures, their experiences and histories, particularly from the plural and itinerant Mughal Empire.
+She is the author of five critically acclaimed books.
+Her most recent book, Vagabond Princess: The Great Adventures of Gulbadan, was shortlisted for the James Tait Prize and won the Georgia Author of the Year award as finalist.
+Selected as one of the most anticipated non-fiction books by Ms. Magazine, and by History Today, Vagabond Princess was also longlisted for the Cundill History Prize, and has been lauded by the BBC, NPR, The Hindu, Times Literary Supplement, The Literary Magazine, The Vogue, The Wall Street Journal and numerous other national and international journals, magazines and newspapers in the USA, UK, Europe and India.
+A compendium to Vagabond Princess, The Diary of a Vagabond Princess: How a Victorian Translator Revived a Lost Classic will be published in Spring 2026 .

 Photo by Myron McGhee